gvtsch/gvtsch.github.io/content/Notes/Vectordatabases.md

 The main purpose of a vector database is to perform **similarity searches** efficiently.
 When a query is received, it is also converted into a vector (query embedding).
 The vector database then searches for the vectors in the index that are most similar to this query embedding.
 The _similarity_ is determined by distance measures in high-dimensional space:

-* **[[cosine_similarity|Cosine similarity]]**: Measures the cosine of the angle between two vectors.
+* **[[Cosine similarity|Cosine similarity]]**: Measures the cosine of the angle between two vectors.
 A value close to $1$ means high similarity, close to $0$ means dissimilarity.
 This is particularly well suited for comparing the orientation or _direction_ of vectors, regardless of their length.
 * **[[dot_product|Dot Product]]**: Calculates the sum of the products of the corresponding components of two vectors.
 A higher dot product indicates a higher similarity, especially if the vectors are also relevant in terms of their _length_ (magnitude).
 * **Euclidean distance**: Measures the _straight line_ distance between two points in vector space.
 A smaller distance means higher similarity.
 The result of a similarity search is typically the `k` most similar vectors (`top_k` results) along with their similarity values.